This site requires a more recent version of Adobe Flash Player to function properly.

 - Total Number of Target U.S. Stores: The total number of Target stores increased consistently despite the economic downturn of 2008-2009.
 Target increased its U.S. retail store count steadily from 1,591 in 2007 to 1,792 at the end of 2015.
 We expect the retailer to continue to expand, though at a much slower rate due to its existing large scale presence.
 We forecast that the retailer's store count will reach around 1,816 by the end of our forecast period.
 However, it Target manages to expand rapidly without losing average sales per store, and its store count reaches 1900, there can be an upside of about 5%.
 This could happen if it penetrates urban markets with smaller format stores.

 For additional details, select a driver above or select a division from the interactive Trefis split for Target at the top of the page.

 Target Corporation is among the ten largest retailers in the U.S. by sales.
-Target generated over $70 billion in revenue during 2012 through the sale of apparel, electronics, housewares, groceries and other products.
-It had approximately 1,778 U.S. stores under operations as of January, 2013.
+Target generated over $73.8 billion in revenues in 2015 through sale of apparel, electronics, housewares, groceries and other products.
+It had approximately 1,792 U.S. stores under operations as of January, 2016.

 The U.S. segment is most valuable to the company for the following reasons.

 The retailer is only present in the U.S.

 Target is one of the largest retailers in the U.S. competing with giants like Wal-Mart.
 It operates close to 1,792 stores in the country, while Wal-Mart has about 4,000 stores.
 In January 2011, Target took its first step in expanding outside the U.S. and opened its first stores in Canada in 2013.
 However, after two years of significant losses the company exited from country, making U.S. its only geography.
 We believe that the company would not try another international venture in the near future.

 Competitor U.S. stores are bigger and yield more revenue per unit of retail space